Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 Being able to quickly troubleshoot potential problems with your content delivery network is essential to having peace of mind.
 Typically free and lower-tier plans feature email support or live chat, while more expensive options add dedicated phone agents.

-In addition to making everything run faster, properly configured content delivery networks can also serve as the first line of protection against various malicious attacks against your website.
+In addition to making everything run faster, properly configured content delivery networks can also serve as the first line of protection against various malicious attacks on your website.
 That said, even the best CDNs are not supposed to replace web hosting services.
 They don’t actually host content; they just cache it to reduce bandwidth usage.

 The real question is, why wouldn’t you want one?
 Here’s the list of benefits: